-Planned Intervention(s) Investment (\$) Grade Levels Served Student Groups Detailed Description of Planned Intervention Comprehensi ve After School Programming ve After School Primar y Elemen tary Middle School High School All Students Students with Disabilities English Learners Students Experiencing Homelessness Students in Foster Care Migratory Students Students Involved with the Juvenile Justice System Other Underserved Students None of the Above After School AIS Instruction at all elementary schools.
-Students will have access and opportunity to receive targeted skill-based tutoring from a certified teacher in reading and math.
-Summer Learning and Enrichment Activities 79,951 Primar y Elemen tary Middle School High School All Students Students with Disabilities English Learners Students Experiencing Homelessness Students in Foster Care Migratory Students Students Involved with the Juvenile Justice System Other Underserved Students None of the Above Summer programmingl students in Kindergarten through grade 8, funded through ARP.
-Students will receive targeted instruction to close identified instructional gaps.
-We will use longitudinal i-Ready math and reading data for students entering grades 1 - 8.
-Curriculum- Aligned Enrichment Activities 34,518 Primar y Elemen tary Middle School High School All Students Students with Disabilities English Learners Students Experiencing Homelessness Students in Foster Care Migratory Students Students Involved with the Juvenile Justice System Other Underserved Students None of the Above The move to virtual learning as well as mandated absences due to COVID has resulted in student learning gaps.
-We are committed to reviewing and adjusting our district's curricular MAPs in ELA, Math, Science, and Social Studies to meet our students where "they are" at their instructional level and provide scaffolded support to meet grade level Next Generation Learning standards Tailored/Indivi dualized Acceleration 167,961 Primar y Elemen tary Middle School High School All Students Students with Disabilities English Learners Students Experiencing Homelessness Students in Foster Care Migratory Students Students Involved with the Juvenile Justice System Other Underserved Students The "Check & Connect" program at the Cohoes Middle School capitalizes on the ability to increase skill acquisition in core subjects during the school day.
+Planned Intervention(s) Investment (\$) Grade Levels Served Student Groups Detailed Description of Planned Intervention Aligned Enrichment Activities ☑ ☑ Elementary ☑ Middle School ☑ High School Students with Disabilities English Learners Students Experiencing Homelessness Students in Foster Care Migratory Students Students Involved with the Juvenile Justice System Other Underserved Students None of the Above absences due to COVID has resulted in student learning gaps.
+We are committed to reviewing and adjusting our district's curricular MAPs in ELA, Math, Science, and Social Studies to meet our students where "they are" at their instructional level and provide scaffolded support to meet grade level Next Generation Learning standards Tailored/Individual ized Acceleration 167,961 Primary Elementary Middle School High School All Students Students with Disabilities English Learners Students Experiencing Homelessness Students in Foster Care Migratory Students Students Involved with the Juvenile Justice System Other Underserved Students None of the Above The "Check & Connect" program at the Cohoes Middle School capitalizes on the ability to increase skill acquisition in core subjects during the school day.
 It put small groups of students with highly qualified teachers who deliver instructional assistance, case management, increased parent contact/communication, and a mentor/mentee relationship.
+Tailored/Individual ized Acceleration 46,034 Primary Elementary Middle School High School All Students Students with Disabilities English Learners Students Experiencing Homelessness Students in Foster Care Migratory Students Students Involved with the Juvenile Justice System Other Underserved Students None of the Above Additional teacher at Harmony Hill for kindergarten to reduce class size to accommodate the learning needs of the students that did not attend pre-K during the COVID year.
+Curriculum- Aligned Enrichment 27,000 PrimaryPrimaryElementary All Students Students with Disabilities English Learners Fundations Reading Materials for our Elementary Buildings.
+Fundations program provides strategies for a comprehensive reading, spelling and